-ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There are 2 types of staging for germ cell tumors, based on whether the patient has had surgery yet.
 First, the "clinical stage" is based on the results of tests done before surgery, such as a physical examination, CT scans, and MRI tests.
 Then, the "pathologic stage" is assigned based on information found during surgery, plus the laboratory results of any tissue removed during surgery.
 The stage provides a common way of describing the tumor, so doctors can work together to plan the best treatments.